jakubkarczewski/PolynomialRegression/README.md

 ## Depenedencies and installation
-TODO: which python exactly?
-The network was implemented using Python 2.7 with Numpy.
+The network was implemented using Python 2.7.12  with Numpy.
 To get Numpy activate your virtualenv and run:
 ```
 pip install numpy
 ```